I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming, and hardware reviews.

 No camera will make you an instant success on YouTube.
-However, it can make the process easier.
+However, it can make the process easier if you get the right camera from the start.

 Having started my YouTube channel with a webcam and phone, I quickly upgraded to an inexpensive camcorder and then DSLR.
-These upgrades came after getting my audio sorted, which I feel is your first upgrade after finding a camera that can quickly auto-focus.
+These upgrades came after getting my audio sorted, which should be your first priority.
+In my opinion, your phone and good audio is better than a $2,000 camera without a microphone.

 Whether you're a beginner, or just looking to upgrade, I'll take you through a few of my favorite cameras right now.
 Compared to higher-end options, these cameras are not only more affordable, they actually look very similar in overall picture quality.